Mike-kwaku/Cohere-Models-Apps/README.md

 [Q/A Bot]() : This app provides answers to generic questions from users.

-[Semantic Search]() : This app demonstrates how to improve search accuracy with Cohere embed using Mondb vector search operator.
+[Semantic Search]() : This app demonstrates how to improve search accuracy - semantically - with Cohere embed using Mondb vector search operator.